 Give the eggs a very good shirring.
 I recommend putting in some red pepper, "to taste," a little salt, a very little bit of milk, and a drop of soy sauce, just a drop.
 If you don't like the darkened color, use fish sauce.

 The top should be good and runny when you put your stuff in.
 Remember to only cover half of the surface, the other half gets folded over.
 I usually just go with a couple of slices of cheese and some chopped up sandwich ham.
 Tomatoes work good.
 Many people like chopped mushrooms, but I find that all of the mushrooms in America taste like dirt.
 So maybe canned mushrooms or something.
 Asian fresh mushrooms are very neutral tasting, like I think that mushrooms are supposed to be.
 Them you can just throw on.

 Bonus Recipe: Pasta With Sauce in One Sauce Pan

 This one is fast and easy.
 The cleanup is done before you eat the dish.

 Boil some water (with salt) in a regular sauce pan.
 Cook the pasta about 85 or 90%.
 Penne is easy.
-Remove from heat.
+Remove from heat and drain the water.
 Put in some jar sauce and maybe some cut up sandwich ham or a cut up half a Bratwurst.
 Put the pan back on the still-hot burner, stirring more or less constantly.
 This finishes up the pasta and warms up the sauce.
 Voila!
 Dinner for one or two!